zhwa/mlir-example/ch.16.Nano-Serving/TUTORIAL.md

 ### Courses
 1. "Large Language Models" - Stanford CS324
 2. "MLSys: The New Frontier of Machine Learning Systems" - Berkeley CS294

----

-## Conclusion

-You've built a complete LLM serving engine from scratch! 🎉

-**What you accomplished**:
-- ✅ 67 tests across 6 phases
-- ✅ ~3000 lines of Python + C++ code
-- ✅ All core techniques from production systems
-- ✅ 100-500x speedup vs naive implementation

-**Skills gained**:
-- Systems programming (memory management, scheduling)
-- Data structures (radix trees, paging)
-- Performance optimization
-- Python/C++ integration

-**Next steps**:
-- Try the exercises
-- Port to GPU (PyTorch/CUDA)
-- Read the papers
-- Contribute to vLLM/SGLang!

-**Most importantly**: You now understand how modern LLM serving works at a deep level.
-You can read papers, understand optimizations, and build your own serving systems! 🚀

----

-*This tutorial is part of the MLIR Example Project.
-For questions or contributions, see the main README.*